Do you have any queries?

 Frequently Asked Questions

-Allergy test panel is done in suspected allergies due to certain food items for determining the exact food source causing it (allergen).
-Since it is a food related allergy, it commonly causes gastro-intestinal symptoms like diarrhoea, but may even lead to other skin related symptoms like: Itching, running nose, sneezing, coughing, and hives.
+Allergy - GIT Panel is done in suspected allergies due to certain food items for determining the exact food source causing it (allergen).

 Allergy test panel requires a blood sample post exposure to the allergic food panel.
 A tourniquet (elastic) band is placed tightly on the upper arm.
 The patient is then asked to make a fist.
 This helps in the build-up of blood filling the veins.
 The skin is disinfected before needle insertion and the blood sample is collected in vacutainer.